Vibration G-force Impact

 In conclusion, in vibration exercise, G-force usually does not have negative impact on human body.

 On the other hand, the short pulses of intensive acceleration force may create the needed mechanical stimulation for health benefits.

 In regular vibration exercise, if it is not excessive, vibration is not considered as a hazard.
 In many clinical trials conducted to test vibration therapy's efficacy, scientists did not find prove of side effect, and their conclusion is vibration exercise is safe.

 People with serious medical condition especially those with implants, should do thorough research and consult medical professionals for advise before performing vibration exercise.

 - Jay Tang

-Interpreting life science from a mechanical engineering perspective.
+Interpreting life science from an engineering perspective.